epirecipes/sir-julia/markdown/ode_algebraicdynamics/ode_algebraicdynamics.md

 # Composing ODE models using AlgebraicDynamics.jl
-Simon Frost (@sdwfrost), 2021-03-17
+Simon Frost (@sdwfrost) with contributions from Sophie Libkind (@slibkind), 2021-03-17

 ## Introduction

+The [`AlgebraicDynamics.jl`](https://github.com/AlgebraicJulia/AlgebraicDynamics.jl) package allows composition of dynamical systems i.e. building up complex models from building blocks of simpler ones.
+Here, we look at different ways of building up these systems, and some simple extensions of the SIR model to include vital dynamics and to consider multiple sub-stages of infected individuals to allow non-exponential distributions for the infectious period.

-To keep things simple, I only consider a reduced system with susceptibles and infected individuals, with a constant population size.
+To keep things simple, I only consider a reduced system with susceptibles and infected individuals, with a constant population size, and will onlu consider continuous time, deterministic (i.e. ODE) models.

 ## Libraries